Andreikos/pop3_smtp/README.md

 # pop3_smtp
-MailCliend with using the protocols POP3 and SMTP
+MailClient with using the protocols POP3 and SMTP